hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 #### 2.6.2 Optimization Phase

-The optimization phase proceeds as follows:
+The optimization phase proceeds as follows.
+The next rule instance is taken from the queue and executed.
+For every new operator created during rule invocation:
+1. Add the operator to MEMO
-1. Pick the next rule instance from the queue and execute it
+1. Update the cost of the operator's `RelSubset` and parents, if needed
-1. For all created operators: add to MEMO, calculate the cost, update the cost of the current `RelSubset` and parents if needed, schedule new rule instance for the operator and parents if needed
+1. Schedule new rule instances for the operator and parents, if needed

 The process continues until the queue is empty.

 #### 2.6.3 Copy-out Phase

-Once the optimization finished, it is necessary to produce the resulting plan from the MEMO.
+Once the optimization is finished, it is necessary to produce the resulting plan from the MEMO.
 To do this, a recursive top-bottom dive from the top `RelSubset` is performed.
-As all `RelSubset` instances already have a winner at this point, it is only necessary to pick the winner of the current `RelSubset`, and copy it, replacing the `RelSubset` inputs, with the concrete winners.
+All `RelSubset` instances already have a node with the best cost at this point (aka "winner").
+To construct the final plan, the optimizer recursively finds winners bottom-up.

 ## 3 Hazelcast Mustang Optimizer